ac-tuwien/MHLib.jl/README.md

 ## Demos

-For demonstration purposes the `test` subdirectory provides basic implementations for the following classical combinatorial optimization problems.
+For demonstration purposes the [`MHLibDemos.jl`](MHLibDemos/README.md) sub-package, whose sources can be found in the respective subdirectory here, provides basic implementations for the following classical combinatorial optimization problems.

 - `OneMax`: basic test problem in which the goal is to set all digits in a binary string to `true`